Ohyeon5/MultiscaleSegmentation/README.md

-# MismatchPenaltySegmentation
+# Multi-scale feature map induced image segmentation
+Deep neural network is mimicking hierachical and feedforward process of human visual cortex.
+However, it is not a whole story.
+Human visual system is rather dynamic and recurrsive, therefore, interactive through out different layers.
+Such a top-down and bottom-up interactions are seemed to mimicked as a form of residual layers.
+However, it is unclear how it is explained with regard to human visual processing.
-Mimicking human parallel visual information processing system (mismatch penalty) for Image semantic segmentation, using multiple feature maps.
-The project will be presented in [Deep Learning Camp Jeju 2018](http://jeju.dlcamp.org/2018/).
+In current project, interpretation of each scale's feature would be Mimicking human parallel visual information processing system (mismatch penalty) for Image semantic segmentation, using multiple feature maps.
+The project is conducted from [Deep Learning Camp Jeju 2018](http://jeju.dlcamp.org/2018/) supported by tensorflow Korea, Google, Kakao-brain, Netmarble, SKT, Element AI, JDC, and Jeju Univ.

 Fully proposed by **Oh-hyeon Choung** *(PhD candidate, EPFL Neuroscence program)*